View on GitHub

 Task 2.1 - Identify Creative Generation at Document Level

 This task aims to detect creative generation at the abstract or document level.
-Participants will analyze system outputs from previous years, along with deliberately generated outputs from known models.
-The goal is to identify which sentences are fully grounded in the source text, both without access to the original sentences and with access to them.
-Additionally, sentences that introduce significant new content must be labeled.
-This task serves as a post-hoc identification or explanation challenge.
+The task is to detect what sentences are fully grounded on source input (a) without and (b) with access to the source sentences, and thereby also label those introducing significant new content.
+Task 2.1 is a post-hoc identification or explanation task.

 Task 2.2 - Detect and Classify Information Distortion Errors in Simplified Sentences